Check out this site for options on keeping your dog (or other pet):http://www.wonderpuppy.net/canwehelp/index.html

 is another option for re-homing your dog.

 If you have not found a resource listed above that can help you, please read the information below and then fill out the relinquishment application at the bottom of the page.

-Please know that because the Animal Placement Bureau is an in-home foster organization we are always at capacity and we get surrender applications every day.
+Please know that because the Animal Placement Bureau is an in-home foster organization we are almost always at capacity and we get surrender applications every day.
 We will do the best that we can to help you and your dog!

-When you release your dog to an animal rescue organization, you will sign away all of your rights to that animal.
+What you need to know: When you release your dog to an animal rescue organization, you will sign away all of your rights to that animal.
 You will have no control over the placement of your dog, although we will do our very best to make sure to place him/her in an appropriate, happy and loving home.